pytroll/pytroll/web/source/quickstart_bufr.rst

 The Grib file format is another WMO file format.
 Traditionally this has been the file format used for the output of NWP models, but it is occasionally also used for storing satellite products.
-For reading Grib files in python we refer to the excellent pygrib (pygrib_) package.
+For reading Grib files in python we refer to the excellent pygrib_ package.